nashape/docs/rebuild.md

-I strongly recommend a complete rebuild of the web application.
+I strongly recommend a rebuild of the web application.
 This document discusses the advantages and challanges to doing this.

 The web application provides the following:
 * Phone API